glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 #### Enum conformance

-Similarly, given an non-resilient enum `E`, the compiler will automatically derive a conformance of `E` to `BitwiseCopyable` if and only if every associated value of `E` is bitwise copyable.
+Similarly, given a non-resilient enum `E`, the compiler will automatically derive a conformance of `E` to `BitwiseCopyable` if and only if every associated value of `E` is a [value copyable bitwise](#bitwise-copyable-values).

 For example, the compiler automatically derives a conformance of